-period of lacklustre returns, assets in global hedge funds
+lacklustre returns, assets in global hedge funds continued to

-continued to edge up during the first half of 2012,
+edge up during the first half of 2012, according to the

-partnerships in the US, managed total combined assets of
+the US, managed total combined assets of $2.147 trillion

-$2.147 trillion (including where they have parallel onshore
+(including where they have parallel onshore versions) at the

-(with no parallel offshore versions) are added, the total
+parallel offshore versions) are added, the total reaches

 The latest statistics on assets follow a period in which